Passive interferometric symmetries of multimode Gaussian pure states: Schwinger nullifiers for H-graph states

-This method can be used to derive local Schwinger nullifiers for any H-graph state with bipartite, self-inverse $\mathbf{G}$.
-One example of such a state is the dual-rail quantum wire, which is a useful resource for CV measurement-based QC and is discussed in Section \ref{sec:qw}.
+This method can be used to derive local Schwinger nullifiers for any H-graph state with bipartite, self-inverse $\mat G$.
+The simplest example of such a graph is the TMS state shown in Fig.~\ref{fig:TMS} and for which $\mat G=\mat \sigma_x$ and therefore, $\mat M = \mat \sigma_z$ by the above construction.
+This means that $\op S_z$ nullifies a TMS state, as is well known~\cite{Korolkova}.
+A more substantial example is the \textit{dual-rail quantum wire}, which is a useful resource for CV measurement-based quantum computation~\cite{Menicucci2011a,Alexander:2014ew}.
+This is discussed next.